canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 ## 1. Don't assert on stubs

 Remember, stubs are there to provide values indirectly to our code under test.
-We make fake return a value or throw an exception.
+We make fakes return a value or throw an exception.

 **Don't write assertions for stubs.** We don't need them.
 Assert on the result of your tests or use mocks.